wku/DirectoryX/readme.md

-# Directory Structure Scanner
+# Directory Structure Scanner - DirectoryX

-A utility for scanning directory structures and generating reports in various formats.
+A utility for scanning directory structures and generating reports in various formats, specifically designed to prepare multi-file code projects for Large Language Models (LLMs).

+## Purpose

+This tool helps developers prepare their multi-file projects for effective processing by LLMs by:
+- Creating a clear text representation of directory structures
+- Combining multiple source files into a single document with proper path references
+- Generating detailed metadata about files to provide context
+- Producing outputs in formats easily digestible by language models

+LLMs typically work best with consolidated information rather than separate files.
+This scanner creates a unified context that preserves file relationships and structure, allowing models to better understand the project architecture.

 ## Features